JohnMartin-19/dj-tickets/README.md

 # creating superuser/admin
 python manage.py createsuperuser
-   -You will be prompted to enter your email, username, password(NB) -  Ypu will use these credentials to access your admin panel(/admin)
+   -You will be prompted to enter your email, username, password(NB) -  You will use these credentials to access your admin panel(/admin)

 # run